Applying for your Pickwick Pug

 - Puppy Basket with paw-painted canvas painting by the puppy, toys, blanket, food, treats etc.

 - Extensive socialization and training using Puppy Culture protocols.
-Each puppy is even litterbox trained and has learned enough tricks to earn an AKC Novice Tricks title.
-Each puppy has worked regularly on basic manners such as drop it, leave it, wait, sit, down, stand, watch me, each puppy has also worked on house-training, loose leash walking, crate-training, and even fun tricks like bow, spin, fetch, shake, play the piano, and paint.
+Each puppy is even litterbox trained and EVERY PICKWICK PUG PUPPY earns an AKC Novice Tricks Title by 12 weeks of age, complete with a fancy certificate from AKC and official title of TKN after its name.
+Additionally, each puppy has worked regularly on basic manners such as drop it, leave it, wait, sit, down, stand, watch me, each puppy has also worked on house-training, loose leash walking, crate-training, and ofcourse those even fun tricks like bow, spin, fetch, shake, play the piano, and paint.
 We have studied with important dog training legends like Ian Dunbar and Victoria Stillwell, and we apply all we have learned when training and socializing the puppies.
 Perhaps this is why Pickwick puppies do so well on their flights and travels, transitioning to their new homes, and why they are almost always the "star students" of their puppy classes.
 Read more about Puppies Raised Using Puppy Culture.

 A Pickwick pug puppy will be between the ages of 12-24 weeks of age on "gotcha day" (no younger than 12 weeks).